tangjie133/pxt-huskylens/README.md

 ```

-* HuskyLens retrieves the parameters of the center box on the screen from the result（HuskyLens从结果中检索屏幕中央框的参数）
+* HuskyLens retrieves the parameters of the center box on the screen from the result.

 ```blocks